 Most importantly, the Shepherd’s Inn project has great environmental benefits as we shift towards clean (solar) energy, organic diets (through locally grown fruits and vegetables), zero plastics waste in and around the huts and using only biodegradable materials.

 To go the extra mile, we even have our own portable toilets and all our waste goes straight into 5’ - 6’ waste holes away from the huts, that end up degrading into soil.
 If that isn’t green enough, we have even started sourcing biodegradable soaps for washing and cleaning so that no chemicals end up in the water streams or the land around us.

-Depending upon what you’re donating, your contribution helps us with our solar panels and batteries, lighting, paint and paint supplies, transport cost of the related inventory of one set of two shepherd’s hut.
+Depending upon the amount that you’re donating, your contribution helps us with our solar panels and batteries, lighting, paint and paint supplies, transport cost of the related inventory of one set of two shepherd’s hut.
 Donate us this amount and you will get three to four days per year for you and your friends at any of our sites, for up to two years (based on hut size and availability at the time of reservations).
-We will even include your name in our marketing materials for the hut that you sponsored.
+We will even include your name in our marketing materials for the hut that you sponsor.